-Program Assessment is the ongoing process of measuring the extent to which students are learning specific knowledge, skills and abilities determined by the faculty within programs and lead by accreditation bodies.
-The results are then used by faculty to propose any curricular and pedagogical changes needed to enhance student learning.
+Program Assessment is the ongoing process of measuring the extent to which students obtain specific knowledge, skills and abilities within programs to support advanced education or employment.
+The results of program assessment are used by faculty to propose curricular and pedagogical changes to enhance student learning.
 At Oakland Community College all Associate degree programs are required to identify at least three learning outcomes.
-These learning outcomes identify what a student is expected to know, think or do as a result of successful completion of the coursework required for each program.
-OCC requires degree or certificate programs to have fully developed learning outcomes and assessment plans for the assessment of student learning prior to accepting students.
+Additionally, each program has an advisory board which includes employers and other stakeholders in the community, and these boards also provide guidance on the program learning outcomes.

 All faculty teaching within a discipline or program at OCC are expected to have input in the development of program-level student learning outcomes and assessment plans.
 Once a program is assessed, if evidence suggests that students are not attaining the benchmark for a particular learning outcome, an action strategy may be implemented that makes changes to curriculum and/or pedagogy to increase student success in the program.
-Action strategies are tracked through OCC’s online Assessment Tracking Results Information System (ARTIS) and feedback about the success of the action strategy is communicated back to the faculty.
+Feedback about the success of the action strategy is tracked by the Office of Institutional Effectiveness.